 What does it mean to be double-minded?
 As we’ve discussed throughout this series, your mind and your thought life are crucial.
 We are called to have the mind of Christ, to meditate on Him and His promises, and to allow the Holy Spirit to transform us from the inside out by the renewing of our minds.

-If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
-But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
-That person should not expect to receive anything from the Lord.
-Such a person is double-minded and unstable in all they do. – James 1:5-8 (NIV)
+But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
+For that man ought not to expect that he will receive anything from the Lord, being a double-minded man, unstable in all his ways. – James 1:5-8

 In this passage from the book of James, we see a double-minded man.
 Part of his mind believes that God will give him what he asks for (wisdom), and the other part of his mind doubts that God will keep His promise.
 In this case, his “double mind” consists of both faith and doubt.